zorritoloquito/o1-pro-tutorial-video/README.md

+NOTE: THIS REPO IS STILL UNDER DEVELOPMENT.
+CHECK BACK ON FEBRUARY 17th AT 10AM PT FOR THE FULL RELEASE.

 # Building Apps with the o1 Pro Template System

 This is the repo for a free workshop on how to use [OpenAI's o1-pro](https://chatgpt.com/) to build full-stack web apps with a [starter template](https://github.com/mckaywrigley/mckays-app-template).

+It is part 1 of a 2 part series.
+This is the beginner workshop.
+The advanced workshop will be released on February 23rd.

-You can find the video for this workshop on [X]() and [YouTube]().
+You can find the video for this workshop on [X](https://x.com/mckaywrigley) and [YouTube](https://www.youtube.com/channel/UCXZFVVCFahewxr3est7aT7Q): COMING SOON

-This workshop is also available in course form on [Takeoff]() - we will continue to add to it and keep it updated with the latest model releases over time.
+This workshop is also available in course form on [Takeoff](https://www.jointakeoff.com/) - we will continue to add to it and keep it updated with the latest model releases over time.

 Use code `O1PRO` for 25% off at checkout.